Card sorting

 Design with confidence

-Get actionable insights from your users in hours to organize your content based on user feedback, not assumptions.
+Get actionable insights from your users in hours to organize your content based on real user input.

 Save time, gain insights

-Our automated analyses uncover key insights from your card sort results quickly, so you can focus on creating an intuitive content structure.
+Our automated analyses quickly surface the key patterns, similarities, and disagreements in your card sort results, so you can focus on building intuitive structures.

 Validate with session replays